Pop piano 1

-You will play your own piano.
+You will play your own piano/digital piano/keyboard.
+The tutor will lead from a piano.
 Exercises and tunes (accompaniment) rehearsed and played as a group.
 Listening to examples.
-Practice between classes will be essential if you are to make progress.
+Some use of music software as a learning tool.
+Practice between classes of songs and techniques will be essential if you are to make progress.

 Are there any other costs?
 Is there anything I need to bring?